lsst-sqre/sqr-072/index.rst

 .. _dataclasses: https://docs.python.org/3/library/dataclasses.html

-As with Pydantic models, use Enum classes for any field that's limited to a specific set of values.
+As with Pydantic models, use Enum classes for any field that's limited to a specific set of values, and use submodels instead of dictionaries with mixed value types.

 Consider marking dataclasses as frozen and creating a new instance of the dataclass whenever you need to modify one.
 This makes them easier to reason about and avoids subtle bugs when dataclasses are stored in caches or other long-lived data structures.